 A few weeks ago, God dealt with me on a part I played in a very big misunderstanding.
-I was so upset they could treat me with such carelessness I did not want to acknowledge that I was also careless with how I was treating them.
+I was so upset that someone could treat me with such carelessness, but I did not want to acknowledge that I was also careless with how I was treating them.
 I decided to pray for this person the way I prayed for so many others who offended me.
 But this time was different because I had yet to acknowledge my part in the mess, so even though I was praying to forgive them, it was like my prayers were falling to the ground and dying.
 In the entire month I was praying for them, it was like I still had this stronghold and it would not break.

 A week ago I was on Facebook and a T.D.
 Jakes video popped up on my timeline.
 In the video, Bishop Jakes was talking about offense and he used the scripture Be angry, and do not sin”: do not let the sun go down on your wrath, 27 nor give place to the devil. ~ Ephesians 4:26-27.
 I listened and liked the post but never thought it was for me.
 A week later I was watching another message by another preacher and he used the exact same scripture talking about offense and I knew God was speaking but I didn’t move because I was stubborn and felt that their offense to me was worse than mine to them - it was a standoff (or so I thought).

 The next day I was walking in my house and it was like a light bulb went off in my head.
 I knew some of the very things I was asking God to fix and change for me were being held up because I was still holding an offense to this person.
 It was like God was giving me yet another chance to get it right, so I emailed the person and sincerely apologized for my part in our misunderstanding.
 The beauty of it is that once I apologized I was free from the burden of anger towards that person and I knew immediately that the prayers I prayed before were going to be answered now because my heart was clear of offense.
 They did not have to ever read or respond to the email, but because I was sincere in my apology, the anger I felt was gone.
 But even more significant was that my relationship with God was mended in that moment.
 While I was angry and holding onto this anger, I felt a strain in my relationship with God and I did not like it.
-I was trying to find out what was going on and all the while, it was because I had this anger in my heart towards this person and once I let that go, I was free in my relationship with my Heavenly Father again and for me that’s the most important relationship I will ever have so nothing can stand in the way of that.
+I was trying to find out what was going on and all the while, it was because I had this anger in my heart towards someone I was supposed to forgive.
+Once I let that go, I was free in my relationship with my Heavenly Father again and for me that’s the most important relationship I will ever have so nothing can stand in the way of that.

 The moral of the story is we must not hold onto offense and we must forgive.
 I know that forgiving someone can be the hardest thing one can do, but I also know the benefits.
 Up until this issue, I thought I was doing well with not holding onto offenses and forgiving, but I realized quickly that I still had room to grow and mature.
 If you are holding onto something, make a choice to sincerely forgive today and if you’ve hurt someone make a choice today to sincerely apologize because holding onto that stuff will only cause you harm in the long run.
 Let it go and hold no offense.